brunaszarin/JavaScript-Project-Weather-App/README.md

 ## Features

 - **Weather Query**: Enter the name of the desired city and get information about the current weather.
-- **Weather Forecast**: In addition to the current weather, you can also view the weather forecast for the upcoming days.
 - **Weather Details**: Provides details such as temperature, humidity, wind speed, etc.

 ## Installation